Kozea/WeasyPrint/docs/install.rst

 Really carefully.
 Don’t cheat.

-Besides a proper Python installation and a few Python packages, WeasyPrint needs the Pango, cairo and GDK-PixBuf libraries.
-They are required for the graphical stuff: Text and image rendering.
-These libraries aren't Python packages.
-They are part of `GTK+ <https://en.wikipedia.org/wiki/GTK+>`_ (formerly known as GIMP Toolkit), and must be installed separately.
+Besides a proper Python installation and a few Python packages, WeasyPrint needs the Pango library.
+It is required for text rendering.
+This library isn't a Python package.
+It is part of `GTK+ <https://en.wikipedia.org/wiki/GTK+>`_ (formerly known as GIMP Toolkit), and must be installed separately.

 The following installation instructions for the GTK+ libraries don't work on